Crews remove first pieces of collapsed Baltimore bridge from the water

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Michelle Watson, Lauren Mascarenhas, Gloria Pazmino, Nicole Grether, Steve Williams and Sarah Dewberry contributed to this report.
+CNN’s Michelle Watson, Lauren Mascarenhas, Steve Williams and Sarah Dewberry contributed to this report.